blackfennec-org/blackfennec/docs/source/project/requirements/non_functional.rst

 =================  ==================
 **Title (ID)**     Easy-to-Read
-**Scenario**       A user wants to understand the interface despite minor visual impairment **Stimulus**       A user with minor visual impairment uses black-fennec.
+**Scenario**       A user wants to understand the interface despite minor visual impairment **Stimulus**       A user with minor visual impairment uses Black Fennec.
 **Expectation**    If the font size is to small to see, it can be resized.
 Contrast of colors make it easy to read text.
 **Measure**        AA-Rating in color contrast.
 Resizable font size, and responsive design to cope with big text.
 **Criteria**       Font size customizable.
 Color Palette checked for AA-Rating.